 I want my pergola to…

 Compliment your house?
 Add an aesthetic note to a garden?
 It is important to consider what your core motivation is in purchasing a pergola.
 The material you choose should work with the intended purpose of your pergola.
-If, for example, you are looking to create an extension of your home, you may want to select a material that works well with the core materials of your home and looks like an organic extension of your home instead of a pasted on element.
+If, for example, you are looking to create an extension of your home, you may want to select a material that works well with the core materials of your home and looks like an organic extension.
 On the other hand, if your goal is to create a true garden pergola, you will want to select a material that will work well with and support the growing plants and vines in your garden.

 I want to work within a budget